Army Reserve leader honors Veterans at P3 breakfast

 |0

-This work, Army Reserve leader honors Veterans at P3 breakfast [Image 3 of 3], by SGT Salvatore Ottaviano, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve leader honors Veterans at P3 breakfast, by SFC Deziree Lau, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.